 This hormonal roller coaster can be a great opportunity to bond with your teen.
 Identify that you are going through similar experiences.
 You are both experiencing hormonal storms that feel strange, unfamiliar, and out of control.
 Your bodies are acting in ways that may make you feel like you are just along for the ride.
 You’re both experiencing changing genitalia, libido transitions, acne, increased irritability, hair growth in unfamiliar places, sweating that is new to them, and an overall identity reinvention.

 Share with your teen what the differences and similarities are for both of you.
 These changes might be exciting and scary at the same time.
 Maybe they are seeing changes in their bodies that they have been waiting for, but it can also feel uncomfortable and unwelcome sometimes.
 Your body is likely to be changing too, and you both may have complicated feelings about what you’re dealing with.
 Sharing with one another can help you feel empathy and compassion.

 Say goodbye to hormonal weight gain

-Take care of yourself, even when you are contending with menopause and parenting.
+Take care of yourself, especially when you are contending with menopause and parenting.
 Dealing with menopause silently is not necessary and can prevent your family from helping you during this challenging time.
-You should not be alone on your menopause journey, ask them to join and support you.
+You should not be alone on your menopause journey - ask them to join and support you.
 We all have a story to tell, share yours with your teens today.

 The drop in hormones during menopause can have far-reaching effects.
 Winona can help.
-Safe, natural, bio-identical HRT is available, if prescribed.
+Safe, natural, doctor-prescribed bio-identical HRT is available.